 One of the boardwalks was built over a creek in sensitive soil.
 TMPHD provided two (2) temporary bridges so that the contractors could move in their heavy equipment without any negative impact on the environment.

-Techno Metal Post Engineering Department also proposed using two (2) piles to support two of the bridges instead of concrete bridge abutments.
-By using the piles and placing the bridge load directly on the installed piles, this eliminated the concrete abutments, therefore avoiding disturbance to the environment, which was home to red salamanders.
+Techno Metal Post Engineering Department also proposed using two (2) piers to support two of the bridges instead of concrete bridge abutments.
+By using the piers and placing the bridge load directly on the installed piers, this eliminated the concrete abutments, therefore avoiding disturbance to the environment, which was home to red salamanders.
 This was accomplished at a fraction of the cost and time.
-All the required piles were installed in less than four (4) hours, significantly expediting the over-all project timeline.
+All the required piers were installed in less than four (4) hours, significantly expediting the over-all project timeline.

 After its completion, the East Humber Trail boardwalks and pedestrian bridges won various awards, including the 2013 PRO Award for Excellence in Design, which recognized the “exceptional contribution to environmentally sensitive and sustainable design.”
 In 2013, the trail was also selected by the Environmental Design Research Association to be included in their “Health + Healing Places Exhibition”, stating that the trail “truly exemplified” the theme of “Healthy + Healing Places”.

 Dealer: Derek Hofrichter and Roger Lauzon, TMP Hamilton-Durham